andy-zack/town-meeting-agendas/README.md

 - `get_meeting_packet.R`: An R script for downloading the most recent agenda from the Carbondale town government website.
 - `parse_packet_pdf.R`: An R script for extracting text from a downloaded PDF agenda.
 - `post_to_instagram.R`: An R script for posting to instagram.
+- `create_image.R`: An R script that takes an image, formats it for Instagram, and overlays text on top of it.
 - (more coming soon!)